-Becoming a successful real estate agent doesn’t automatically happen the moment you get your license.
-A license just means you can legally work as a real estate agent - it doesn’t guarantee success.
+Like many other careers, the real estate industry is a competitive one.
+Getting your license means you can legally work as a real estate agent, but it doesn’t necessarily guarantee success.

-A lot of different things contribute to real estate success.
-You have to make well-informed decisions, surround yourself with the right people and improve certain skills to be successful at selling real estate.
-If your goal is to experience real estate success, here are the things you’ve got to do and the skills you’ve got to have to make it happen.
+There are, however, specific real estate agent skills that can help you to stand apart from the millions of other agents in the country.
+You have to make well-informed decisions, surround yourself with the right people, and work well with others to be successful at selling real estate.
+If that sounds like your goal, here are the things you’ve got to do and the skills you’ve got to have to make it happen!

 What’s Needed to Succeed in Real Estate

-There are certain skills that make it easier to succeed in real estate, but there are also a few essential things that are absolutely necessary to launch a successful career.
+If you’re wondering how to succeed as a real estate agent, there a few things you can do to help with that.
 Unlike many professions, you don't need an advanced degree to become a successful real estate agent, but you do need a strong work ethic and support system.

 Starting a career as a real estate agent is basically on par with opening a small microbusiness with one employee - you.
 Any business owner will tell you that establishing yourself takes a lot of effort at the beginning.
 Don’t be surprised if you work over 40 hours a week to begin with without getting very much pay.
 It’s the grunt work that has to be put in to lay the foundation for your success.